top of page

 Support for destination marketing programs, special events, and visitor services.

 Funds must be used to benefit the lodging businesses that pay the assessment, but they may also support industries closely tied to tourism.
-[Source: 48-6503(B)]
+These activities are intended to supplement, not replace, existing governmental activities and services.

 Who oversees the TIA?

-Each TIA is managed by an Owners’ Board, which consists of a majority of lodging business owners or their authorized representatives.
+Each TIA is governed by an Owners' Board, which must be composed of at least a majority of lodging business owners located within the TIA or their authorized representatives.
 The board ensures that funds are spent according to the approved TIA plan, with transparency and accountability measures in place.
 The governing body (municipality or county) contracts with the Owners’ Board to administer the funds.
-[Source: 48-6505(A)]

 Who approves the formation of a TIA?